Indecent photographs of children

 - Useful Links/Information

-The PCA 1978 and section 160 CJA 1988 deal only with indecent photographs and pseudo-photographs of children.
-Other statues therefore, have to be used to prosecute offences involving drawings (see guidance on Prohibited Images of Children), sound and text-based stories.
-The primary law in relation to this is the Obscene Publication Act 1959, (the test is does the material have a tendency to 'deprave and corrupt'?).
-See the guidance on Obscene Publications.
+The PCA 1978 and section 160 of the CJA 1988 deal only with indecent photographs and pseudo-photographs of children.
+Other statues therefore, have to be used to prosecute offences involving drawings (see the guidance on Prohibited Images of Children), sound and text-based stories.
+The primary law in relation to this is the Obscene Publication Act 1959 (the test is: Does the material have a tendency to 'deprave and corrupt'?), see the guidance on Obscene Publications.

 Offences relating to associated actual conduct with children are contained in sections 10, 11 and 48 - 50 of the Sexual Offences Act 2003.
 There are of course other offences where the internet may be the vehicle of communication under that Act, such as arranging or facilitating the commission of a child sex offence (section 14), and the "grooming" offence under section 15.
-See the Legal Guidance Rape and Sexual Offences.
+See the relevant sections of the Rape and Sexual Offences guidance for guidance on the Sexual Offences Act 2003.

 Section 1 Protection of Children Act 1978

 Section 1(1) of the PCA 1978 creates a number of offences and has been given a wide interpretation by the courts.
+See Relevant Case Law below.
 These are either way offences with a maximum term of imprisonment of ten years if convicted on indictment.

-For an offence under section 1 PCA 1978 the prosecution has to prove:
+For an offence under section 1 of the PCA 1978 the prosecution has to prove:

 - That the defendant deliberately and/or knowingly either made, took, or permitted to be taken, distributed or showed indecent photographs or pseudo-photographs, or possessed them with a view to their being distributed or shown, published or caused to be published an advertisement for indecent photographs.

-- The photograph or pseudo-photograph was of a child section 7(6) of the PCA 1978.
-Archbold 31 - 114.
-The definition of a child was altered from 16 to 18 years by section 45(1) of the Sexual Offences Act 2003, in force from 01 May 2004.
+- The photograph or pseudo-photograph was of a "child" section 7(6) of the PCA 1978.
+On the 1 May 2004, the definition of a child was altered from a person under the age of 16 years to one under the age of 18 years by section 45(1) of the Sexual Offences Act 2003.
 The age of a child is ultimately for the jury to determine.
-It is a finding of fact for the jury, and expert evidence is inadmissible on the subject, since it is not a subject requiring the assistance of experts R v Land 1 Cr App R 301, CA. See also section 2(3) PCA 1978.
+It is a finding of fact for the jury, and expert evidence is inadmissible on the subject, since it is not a subject requiring the assistance of experts R v Land 1 Cr App R 301, CA. See also section 2(3) of the PCA 1978.

 This reverse burden defence is intended to allow people instructed to act for the defence or prosecution who need to be able to identify and act on the receipt of an indecent photograph or pseudo-photograph, to deal with such images.
 This defence will also apply to defence solicitors, counsel, police officers, prosecutors, Judges and others who have to deal with indecent images of children in the course of their work etc.

 The defendant may suggest that he was looking at adult pornography sites, or even sites not connected with pornography at all, when child pornography sites popped up on the screen uninvited.
-In order to refute such a defence your expert witness can show how often the defendant visited such sites and whether he saved the indecent images.
+In order to refute such a defence your expert witness can show how often the defendant visited such sites and whether he saved the indecent images; see R v Harrison EWCA Crim 2976.

 The defendant may suggest that someone else has access to the computer and has created the images.
 The police should always cover this in interview with the defendant.
 If others do have access, e.g. other family members or colleagues, then caution is needed.
-But it may be that the defendant has his own password to gain access to the computer or to the particular site on which the images have been found, or there maybe some other supporting evidence.
+It maybe appropriate to ask the police to take statements from those who have access to the copmputer or other storage media to rebut any such suggestion arising at trial.
+It may be that there is clear evidence that the defendant has his own password to gain access to the computer or to the particular site on which the images have been found, or there maybe some other supporting evidence.

-Section 160 CJA 1988 covers the offence of possession of an indecent photograph of a child.
-There are four defences to this offence: three are listed in section 160(2) CJA 1988, Archbold 31 - 115, and one is listed in section 160A.
+Section 160 of the CJA 1988 covers the offence of possession of an indecent photograph of a child.
+There are four defences to this offence: three are listed in section 160(2) of the CJA 1988, and one is listed in section 160A.
 Three of these defences are very similar to those that apply to some of the offences under section 1 PCA 1978, i.e. marriage, etc of a child aged 16 or 17, legitimate reason, and the defendant's lack of knowledge.
 The fourth defence, which is not found in the PCA 1978, is that the photograph or pseudo-photograph was sent to the defendant without any prior request made by him and he did not keep it for an unreasonable time.

-For the mental element that the prosecution must prove; and what appears to be a photograph (or pseudo-photograph see Atkins v DPP; Goodlands v DPP 2 Cr App R 248, Archbold 31- 118.
+For the mental element that the prosecution must prove; and what appears to be a photograph (or pseudo-photograph see Atkins v DPP; Goodlands v DPP 2 Cr App R 248.
 This needs to be read in the context of the Court of Appeal judgment of R v Porter EWCA Crim 560.

 Atkins v DPP is significant, in particular with respect to: